 Delivering the project

-Street by Street receives no funding at present and is delivered by a passionate voluntary project team based in 4 States, along with a 90 member Reference Group from across Australia.
+Street by Street receives no funding at present and is delivered by a passionate voluntary project team based in 4 States.

 The need for social infrastructure at the neighbourhood level, and the life-changing benefits of living in a connected community, have been long proven.
 However, despite some outstanding exceptions, many Australians live in neighbourhoods that do not offer vibrant opportunities for neighbours to do things with and for each other.